 Combined epidural and spinal block (CSE): Using this method allows you to feel the way an epidural does but with a lower dosage of medicine.
 The side effects and risks of taking a CSE are the same as taking an epidural.
 You might be able to walk small distances on it.

-Medications come under 2 types: anesthetics and analgesics.
-Anesthetics as well all know are used to numb pain and sensation and feeling.
+Medications come under 2 types: anaesthetics and analgesics.
+Anaesthetics, as well all know, are used to numb pain and sensation and feeling.
 Analgesics work by reducing pain but you are still able to feel things and sensations.
-Regional anesthetics are administered during childbirth to specific regions that are particularly under a lot of strain.
+Regional anaesthetics are administered during childbirth to specific regions that are particularly under a lot of strain.
 Epidurals come under this category.

 To consider non-medical options for labour pain management, you might want to practice certain lifestyle changes way before delivery.